raehelen/OrdnanceSurvey.github.io/_pages/Products.md

     id: "fr_1"
     alt: "Topography Image"
     title: "OS MasterMap Topography"
-    excerpt: 'T most detailed and accurate view of Great Britain's landscape – from roads to fields, to buildings and trees, fences, 	     paths and more.'
+    excerpt: 'Most detailed and accurate view of Great Britain's landscape – from roads to fields, to buildings and trees, fences, paths and more.'
     url: "#test-link"
     btn_label: "GitHub"
     btn_class: "btn--primary"